Culture and Gastronomy

 Visit the museum of Recipes to discover the history of Georgian gastronomy.
 In the evening, dinner in a typical Georgian restaurant accompanied with folk songs and national dances.
 Transfer: Private vehicle, around 2h.
 Walking hours: around 3h.
 Overnight in Tbilisi.

-Wine region and cuisine of Upper Kakheti
+Wine region and cuisine of Kakheti region

 Departure to the East part of Georgia, Kakheti region which is known for its 8000 years’ unbroken wine traditions and the abundance of historical monuments.